varshith19-ctrl/SoulScript/README.md

 # 🤝 Contribution Guide for SoulScript 🧘‍♀️
 Thank you for your interest in contributing to **SoulScript** — a mental journaling app powered by AI!
 We appreciate your effort to improve the app and welcome all kinds of contributions: bug fixes, new features, documentation improvements, or performance tweaks.

 Please follow this guide to contribute effectively and safely.

+✅ Contribution Rules
+Do not push directly to main

+Always use branches for your changes

+Submit one feature or fix per PR

+Be responsive to review feedback

+Keep changes focused and well-tested

 ---